Impounded Chinese cruise ship awaits release in South Korea with bond payment

 The creditor is Shagang Shipping Co Ltd, a Hong Hong-registered company that was previously related to mainland-listed Jiangsu Shagang Co Ltd but now operates independently.

-China is a signatory to a New York convention which recognises arbitration awards in foreign jurisdictions such as London or New York.
+China is a signatory to a New York convention which recognizes arbitration awards in foreign jurisdictions such as London or New York.

 But they were sometimes hard to enforce in China partly because of the weakness of the Chinese court system and the difficulty of proving assets were owned by the debtor company, legal experts said.